San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 40. Why work with a buyer's agent?

-A good buyer’s agent helps you understand neighborhoods, value, and micro‑market trends, and gives you earlier, more organized access to listings—including pre‑market and just‑listed homes—so you are not always a step behind other buyers.
-In San Francisco and Marin, where desirable homes can move quickly, that access and guidance can be the difference between missing out and getting in early with a strong, well‑timed offer.
+A good buyer's agent helps you understand neighborhoods, value, and micro-market trends, and gives you earlier, more organized access to listings — including pre-market and just-listed homes — so you are not a step behind other buyers.
+In San Francisco and Marin, where desirable homes move quickly, that access and guidance can be the difference between missing out and getting in early with a strong, well-timed offer.

 41. What should I ask before making an offer?

 Start by asking your agent for a clear comparable and context picture: recent comparable sales, how this home compares on condition and location, and whether the list price is below, at, or above where similar homes have actually closed.
-You should also ask what they are hearing about interest level, number of disclosure packets out, expected offers, and whether there is a stated offer date or offers are being reviewed as they come.
+Also ask what they are hearing about interest level, how many disclosure packets are out, expected offers, and whether there is a stated offer date.

-Next, ask what contingencies make sense for this property: which inspections are essential, how appraisal and financing contingencies might affect your strength, and what risks you would take by shortening or waiving anything.
-Finally, go over disclosures and reports line by line so you understand known issues, likely repair costs, HOA or building risks, and how those factor into your offer price, credits, and overall strategy.
+Next, ask which contingencies make sense for this property: which inspections are essential, how appraisal and financing contingencies affect your strength, and what risks you take by shortening or waiving anything.
+Finally, go over disclosures and reports line by line so you understand known issues, likely repair costs, HOA or building risks, and how those factor into your offer price, credits, and strategy.

 42. How do agents negotiate in this market?

-Strong agents start by positioning you correctly before negotiations even begin: they build rapport with the listing agent early, ask smart questions about the seller’s priorities, and tailor your terms—price, contingencies, timing, and personal context—to what actually matters to that seller.
-In San Francisco and Marin, where multiple offers are common on well‑priced homes, this pre‑work and clear packaging often determines which offers rise to the top.
+Strong agents position you correctly before negotiations begin: they build rapport with the listing agent early, ask smart questions about the seller's priorities, and tailor your terms — price, contingencies, timing, and context — to what actually matters to that seller.
+In San Francisco and Marin, where multiple offers are common on well-priced homes, this pre-work and clear packaging often determines which offers rise to the top.

 Once offers are in play, experienced agents negotiate through precise communication and timing rather than pressure alone.
-They know when to improve terms, when to hold firm, and how to follow up without becoming noise—staying top of mind with the listing agent, clarifying details quickly, and signaling that you will be a reliable, easy-to-close buyer.
-In practice, that combination of data-driven pricing, strategic terms, and professional communication is what consistently wins in today’s market.
+They know when to improve terms, when to hold firm, and how to follow up without becoming noise — staying top of mind, clarifying details quickly, and signaling that you will be a reliable, easy-to-close buyer.
+That combination of data-driven pricing, strategic terms, and professional communication is what consistently wins today.

 43. Are offers still competitive?

-In San Francisco, well-priced single-family homes in desirable neighborhoods continue to see frequent multiple offers and overbids, while many condos feel more balanced, with buyers having a bit more leverage and time to negotiate.
-The market has essentially split: “best in class” listings still draw strong competition, but older or less compelling condos can sit longer and sell closer to, or below, list price.
+In San Francisco, well-priced single-family homes in desirable neighborhoods continue to see frequent multiple offers and overbids, while many condos feel more balanced, with buyers having more leverage and time.
+The market has split: best-in-class listings still draw strong competition, but older or less compelling condos can sit longer and sell closer to, or below, list price.

-In Marin, competition is especially strong for updated single-family homes under roughly 2M in good school districts and commute-friendly locations, where limited inventory and high demand often create multiple-offer situations.
-Higher price points and some outlying areas can be slower, but in the core sub‑2M family segment, buyers should still expect to act quickly and write sharp, well-structured offers
+In Marin, competition is especially strong for updated single-family homes under roughly $2M in good school districts and commute-friendly locations, where limited inventory and high demand create multiple-offer situations.
+Higher price points and some outlying areas can be slower, but in the core sub-$2M family segment, buyers should still expect to act quickly and write sharp, well-structured offers.

 44. What disclosures are required?